openstack/placement/doc/source/index.rst

 **2. Synchronize the database**

-In the Newton release the Nova **api** database is the only deployment option for the placement API service and the resources it manages.
+In the Newton release, where the placement code is in Nova, the nova-api database is the only deployment option for the placement API service and the resources it manages.
 After upgrading the nova-api service for Newton and running the ``nova-manage api_db sync`` command the placement tables will be created.

 ..
 TODO(efried):: Get :oslo.config:option: role working below:
  placement.
 If :oslo.config:option:`placement_database.connection` is